robinkyl002/hands-on-go/flow-control/flow-control.md

   - They run LIFO (last one listed will perform first)
 - Anything placed after `defer` statements will also run
 - `panic` is used for exception handling but usually paired with `recover`

+## Challenge

+- When reading arguments from the command line, the argument count starts at zero (0) after the `go run`
+- To check whether a rune in a string is a number, letter, or symbol, you can use the `unicode` package
+- `Split` and `Fields` are part of the `strings` package
+- `ReadFile` is part of the `os` package
+- You can use `for-range` to iterate over a string
+-